MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

     >[!NOTE]
     > If the System Administrator user account that was used to activate these dataflows for the first time is deleted or deactivated, these steps must be repeated again using new, active System Administrator credentials.

-- Refer to [Get Recommendations for Project Team Members](./get-recommendations-for-project-team-members.md) for more details on how to use the feature.
+- For more information on how to use the feature, see [Get Recommendations for Project Team Members](./get-recommendations-for-project-team-members.md).